Refining Your Research Question

 Introduction

 You should start developing your research question as you embark on your literature review.
-We introduced this idea in chapter three when we discussed the notion of research as inquiry and emphasized the importance of asking questions early in the research process.
+We introduced this idea in chapter three when we discussed the notion of research as inquiry and emphasized the importance of curiosity and asking good, critical questions early in the research process.
 The idea is that, by asking questions and engaging with theory, you will develop a clear, concise question that will guide your research.

 The research question should be related to your purpose.
 In Chapter 2, we discussed the kinds of purpose that a research project can have, which include historical, theoretical, pedagogical, social, and experimental, among others.
 Your purpose is divided into two parts: what you want to learn about literature, and what you want to teach your audience.
 Once you have learned something relevant and significant about the literature, you then teach it to your audience.
 You should be able to clearly state the learning objectives for your audience; “by reading this research you will learn [x, y, and z].”
-These objectives may include words such as: identify, distinguish, evaluate, understand, make, conclude, etc.
+These objectives may include words such as: identify, distinguish, define, evaluate, understand, make, demystify, conclude, etc.

 Narrowing Your Research Question